CloudyBug/CloudyBug/README.md

 ## Cloudy Day

 ### About me:
-I'm a second year computer science student, just starting to explore more substantial projects.
+I'm a second-year computer science student, just starting to explore more substantial projects.
-Any progress on here will likley be quite slow, as most of my energy currently goes to my course.
+Any progress on here will likely be quite slow, as most of my energy currently goes to my course.

 ### Interests
 - Cybersecurity